RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/firmware/firmware.md

 - Power management (critical for 24–72 hour battery life).
 - Communicating with the belt controller over a low-power radio (BLE 5.x / UWB).

 **Scope Constraint:** This firmware is **sensing-and-information only**.
 It does not control actuators that act against external objects.
-The Identification Sensor driver respects the hardware kill-switch state.
+The Identification Sensor driver respects the hardware kill-switch state at all times.
+No override path exists in firmware.

 ---